openthread/openthread/CONTRIBUTING.md

 #### Submit Pull Request

 Once you've validated that all continuous-integration checks have passed, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
 If you need to make any adjustments to your pull request, just push the updates to GitHub.
 Your pull request will automatically track the changes on your development branch and update.

+## Contributing Documentation

+Documentation undergoes the same review process as code and contributions may be mirrored on our [openthread.io](https://openthread.io) website.
+See the [Documentation Style Guide](/doc/STYLE_GUIDE.md) for more information on how to author and format documentation for contribution.